outlace/outlace.github.io/about.md

 I don't have any formal quantitative background, so I'm attempting to teach myself the basics and will share my journey on this blog.

-If you like what you see here and want to shoot me some change, here's my Bitcoin wallet 17nXFGVZPTd6haVTAjvik4Wm3Cw7QCJxKw

 ### Contact me